-The normal load for a part-time MBA student is six (6) credit hours.
+The normal load for a part-time MBA student is six (6)credit hours.
 The normal load for a full-time MBA student is nine (9) credit hours.
 The maximum load for an MBA student is twelve (12) credit hours during Fall, Spring, and Summer terms.
-MBA students must seek and receive permission from the department chair or Dean of the School of Business to take twelve (12) hours during any semester.
+MBA students must seek and receive permission from the department chair or Dean of the Schoolof Business to take twelve (12) hours during any semester.
+The maximum course load for MHA students is six (6) credit hours per semester due to the cohort model that is utilized.
 The maximum course load for MSBA students is six (6) credit hours per semester due to the cohort model that is utilized.
-The maximum course load for DBA student is six (6) credit hours per semester due to the cohort model that is utilized.
+The maximum course load for DBA students is six